billsportsmaps.com

 Putting Vancouver (a Pacific coast city) in the Eastern Division was rather strange.
 So was the new playoff system, which violated a basic principle of divisional structures, by having teams cross over to play teams from the other division.
 But there were far more competitive Stanley Cup finals for the next few years.

-The 1970-71 Stanley Cup finals went to a hard-fought seventh game, with the Montreal Canadiens defeating the Chicago Black Hawks by the result of 4-2, coming back from a 2-0 deficit halfway through the second period of game 7.
+The 1970-71 Stanley Cup finals went to a hard-fought seventh game, with the Montreal Canadiens defeating the Chicago Black Hawks by the score of 4-3, coming back from a 2-0 deficit halfway through the second period of game 7.
 Down by two goals, the Habs’ Jacques Lemaire took a shot from center ice that somehow escaped Chicago goalie Tony Esposito, and Henri Richard tied the score just before the end of the second period.
 Henri Richard scored again 2:34 into the third period, and goalie Ken Dryden, in his first season in the NHL, shut down the Black Hawks for the final half hour of the game.
 This was the last time a seventh game in the Stanley Cup finals was won by the visiting team, until the Pittsburgh Penguins won the 2009 Stanley Cup final in Detroit.

 Thanks to Logo Shak {click here}.
 Thanks to Chris Creamer’s Sports Logos Page {Vancouver Canucks, click here }; {Buffalo Sabres, click here}.
-Thanks to NHL shop

 2 Comments »